AlecBayliff/PacManGA/GPSearch/README.md

 # Parameters
 - mdepth - Maximum depth for controller tree
-- lsize - Number of leaves allowed in the tree.
+- bsize - Number of branches
 - tprob - Tree structural variation probability
 - xdim - World x-dimension
 - ydim - World y-dimension
 - wden - Wall density
 - ppill - Pill density
 - rnginit - Seed
-- nghosts - Number of ghosts (GPac visualizer requires 3. nghosts should always be less than )
+- nghosts - Number of ghosts (GPac visualizer requires 3. nghosts should always be less than popsize)
 - fprob - Fruit generation probability for each step.
 - gtime - Game time limit
-- clim - Cull limit (Number to keep for truncation selection, <= popsize)
+- survivors - Number of survivors for each generation
-- parents - Number of parents to keep for each epoch.
-Must be <= clim.
-If parents == popsize, no children are created.
+- k - Tournament size for ktournament
 - epochs - Number of epochs to run
 - selection - Determines which selection to use.
 Currently, only fitness proportional (fitprop) and k-tournament (ktournament) are implemented.
 - evghosts - If true, runs a competitive, co-evolutionary algorithm.
 If false, ghosts do not evolve over time.